If you are a visiting Rotarian, make up at our club on Tuesday noon at:

 info@sedonarotary.org

 The Rotary Club of Sedona provides community services both with financial contributions and with hands-on effort.
-Here are some of the ongoing programs.
+Here is just a sampling of some of the ongoing programs.

-The St. Andrew's church dinner's are always a big hit with all participants, Rotarian's and community members alike.
-The dinners are always held on a Monday each week and our Sedona Rotary club puts one on every 2-3 months.
-We've been having BBQ lately and the food is always appreciated for both meat eaters and vegetarians.
+St. Andrew's Dinners: The St. Andrew's church dinner's are always a big hit with all participants, Rotarian's and community members alike.
+The dinners are held on a Monday each week and the Rotary Club of Sedona members prepare, serve and clean-up the dinner every 2-3 months.
+We've been having very tasty vegan meals lately and the food is always appreciated by all.

-Veterans recognition and needs were a focus of President Tim Ernster (2014-2015).
-Our club participated in bringing the Vietnam Wall replica to Sedona, sponsored an Honor Flight for Honorary Rotarian, Dick Levy, and contributed to the Sedona Fire District 911 Memorial Project.
+Veterans: Veterans recognition and needs were a focus of Past President Tim Ernster (2014-2015).
+During his year as President our club participated in bringing the Vietnam Wall replica to Sedona, sponsored an Honor Flight for Honorary Rotarian, Dick Levy, and contributed to the Sedona Fire District 911 Memorial Project.

 Recent Stories